 Note: add more bubble tea powder mix if you prefer a sweeter taste.

-Tapioca pearls are definitely the best on the day you first boil them.
-While you can refrigerate them for later use in a pinch, they will get super hard pretty fast.
+Tapioca pearls are best eaten the day they are boiled for their fresh chewy texture.
+While you can refrigerate them for later use in a pinch, they tend to harden quickly.

 - Fat: 0.5g

 - Trans Fat: 0g